Human rights in Estonia

 Human rights in Estonia are acknowledged as being generally respected by the government.
-Nevertheless, there are concerns in some areas, such as detention conditions, excessive police use of force, and child abuse.
-Estonia has been classified as a flawed democracy, with moderate privacy and human development in Europe.
-Individuals are guaranteed on paper the basic rights under the constitution, legislative acts, and treaties relating to human rights ratified by the Estonian government.
+Estonia has been classified as a full democracy, with moderate privacy and human development in Europe.
+Individuals are guaranteed their basic rights under the constitution, legislative acts, and treaties relating to human rights ratified by the Estonian government.
 As of 2025, Estonia was ranked 2nd in the world by press freedoms.

 Several international and human rights organisations, such as Human Rights Watch, the Organization for Security and Co-operation in Europe in 1993 and the UN Human Rights Council in 2008 have found little major apparent issues or patterns of systematic abuse of human rights or discrimination on ethnic grounds, while others, such as Amnesty International in 2009, have raised concerns regarding immigrants, and regarding the Russophone minority, who "suffer unemployment rates almost twice as high as among ethnic Estonians".

 History

 Estonians' individual human rights and collective rights to exist as an ethnic entity, have been routinely violated for eight centuries since the Northern Crusades and Baltic German rule, followed by two centuries of Russian imperial suzerainty and ending with half a century of Soviet occupation.
 Estonia's first constitution of 1920 included safeguards for civil and political rights that were the standard of the day.
 The 1925 Law on Cultural Autonomy was an innovative piece of legislation that provided for the protection of the collective rights for citizens of non-Estonian ethnicities.